SandyRodger/LS170-171/lesson_5_transport_layer_security.md

 ## [Introduction](https://launchschool.com/lessons/74f1325b/assignments/d62c25d3)

-- The simplicity of HTTP (it's just plain text travelling across a network) are also the reason for it's relative insecurity.
+- The simplicity of HTTP (it's just plain text travelling across a network) is also the reason for it's relative insecurity.
 - If an HTTP request/response is intercepted it can be easily read.
 - It is also difficult to know if an HTTP message has been tampered with, or if its source is trustworthy.
 - Security isn't always important, but sometimes it's essential. ie Online shopping, banking etc.